Female Artists of Mougins Museum

 The Female Artists of Mougins Museum (Note: Sometimes written as the "Female Artists of the Mougins Museum" by official material in English.)
 (FAMM) is a private art museum located in Mougins, Provence, France, near Cannes.
 Dedicated exclusively to female artists, it showcases a collection of over 100 artworks by approximately 80 artists from across the globe.
 The collection spans major artistic movements, from Impressionism to Contemporary art.

-The museum was founded by Christian Levett at the former grounds of the Mougins Museum of Classical Art in June 2024.
+The museum was founded by Christian Levett at the former site of the Mougins Museum of Classical Art in June 2024.